BC Nizhny Novgorod

-BC Nizhny Novgorod (БК «Нижний Новгород»), commonly known as simply Nizhny Novgorod, also known as Pari Nizhny Novgorod for sponsorship reasons, is a Russian professional basketball club from the city of Nizhny Novgorod, Russia.
-The team participates in the VTB United League and FIBA Europe Cup.
+BC Nizhny Novgorod (БК «Нижний Новгород»), commonly known as simply Nizhny Novgorod, also known as Pari Nizhny Novgorod for sponsorship reasons, is a Russian professional basketball club from the city of Nizhny Novgorod.
+It participates in the VTB United League.

 History

 Basketball club Nizhny Novgorod is the only professional men's basketball team in Nizhny Novgorod and the region.

 It was founded in 2000.
 It played in the Russian Third Division.
-Alexander Khairetdinov became the general director, main coach and doctor.
 In the 2001–02 season the club was named Nizhegorodsky Basketball Academy, or NBA.
 Since then it had changed several names: NBA (2001–2002), NBA-Seti-NN (2002–2004), NBA-Telma (2004–2006).
 After the 2005–06 season the team entered the Superleague B and was called NBA-Nizhny Novgorod.

 Two seasons in the Superleague B were successful for NBA-NN, with the 5th and the 6th places.
 In 2008–09 the team finished only the 7th.
 In October 2008 there were changes in the management.
 The new Minister for Investment Policies of Nizhny Novgorod region, Olympic champion Dmitri Svatkovskiy became the President of the club.
 Sergei Panov – the twelve times champion of Russia, Euroleague champion, silver medallist of the World and European championships – became the general manager.
-Serbian coach Zoran Lukic was appointed head coach.